SeatGeek Stadium

-SeatGeek Stadium is a soccer-specific stadium in Bridgeview, Illinois, about 12 miles southwest of downtown Chicago.
-It is the home stadium of Chicago Stars FC of the National Women's Soccer League, Chicago Fire FC II of MLS Next Pro, and the Chicago Hounds of Major League Rugby.
-The stadium has also hosted the Chicago Fire of Major League Soccer, Chicago Machine of Major League Lacrosse, Chicago Bliss of the Legends Football League, Chicago State Cougars men's and women's soccer teams of NCAA Division I, and Chicago House AC of the National Independent Soccer Association.
+SeatGeek Stadium is a soccer-specific stadium in Bridgeview, Illinois, United States, about 12 miles southwest of downtown Chicago.
+It is the home stadium of Chicago Fire FC II of MLS Next Pro, the Chicago Hounds of Major League Rugby, and the Chicago State Cougars football team.
+The stadium has also hosted the Chicago Fire of Major League Soccer, Chicago Stars FC of the National Women's Soccer League, Chicago Machine of Major League Lacrosse, Chicago Bliss of the Legends Football League, Chicago State Cougars men's and women's soccer teams of NCAA Division I, and Chicago House AC of the National Independent Soccer Association.
 Originally Toyota Park when it opened on June 11, 2006, the facility has a capacity of 20,000 and was developed at a cost of around $100 million.
 The naming rights agreement with SeatGeek went into effect following the Fire's 2018 season.

 History

 The Chicago Fire entered Major League Soccer as an expansion team in 1998, playing its first four seasons at Soldier Field in Chicago, which they shared with the National Football League (NFL)'s Chicago Bears.
 Beginning in 2002, the club moved to Cardinal Stadium (now Benedetti–Wehrli Stadium) in Naperville for two seasons while Soldier Field was renovated, leading to calls for a soccer-specific venue.
 The Fire received several bids before announcing Bridgeview as the winner in 2003.
 Construction on the Bridgeview venue began on November 30, 2004, and was completed on June 11, 2006.